ahmedesam2333/Blog-App/README.md

 ## 🧠 Overview

-BlogWave is a content-driven blog platform where users can publish articles, engage with posts through comments and likes, and manage their own content.
+Blog App is a content-driven blog platform where users can publish articles, engage with posts through comments and likes, and manage their own content.
 This repository contains the **full backend API** built with Node.js, Express.js, and MySQL via Sequelize ORM — featuring a security-first, layered architecture.

 **Core concepts:**
 - Users register, verify their email via OTP, and get a personal profile